NanoPish/arcane/README.md

     - A local environment to run the service in a local container, for example with the bundled sqlite database
     - A production environment to run the service in a remote container on an [EC2](https://aws.amazon.com/fr/ec2/) instance, with a [RDC](https://aws.amazon.com/fr/rds/) instance as a database

-* TO EDIT: a production API is running on my own AWS, accessible at TO EDIT
+* TO DO: deploy on aws

 * An abstracted and declarative infrastructure as code ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)) production infrastructure leveraging terraform to spin up an EC2 and a RDS, in order to achieve speed, simplicity, consistency of the configuration, risk lessening, easier scaling management